Christie Pits

 Better alternatives, substitution, and affordability strategy

-If the pricing or product fit in Christie Pits is too aggressive, the most practical alternatives nearby are Seaton Village; Dovercourt Village; Palmerston.
+If the pricing or product fit in Christie Pits is too aggressive, the most practical alternatives nearby are Seaton Village; Palmerston.
 This is where smart buyers gain leverage.
 Instead of overpaying for the brand name, they can sometimes move one neighbourhood over and preserve the same school, commute, or housing logic with a different trade-off.
 Your best search and comparison pages should link Christie Pits directly to those substitute markets.

 Forward outlook and holding power